Tuition Aid FAQ

 If we do not have assistance available when initial awards are made, you will be placed on a waiting list.
 If money becomes available later, you will receive notification of your award at that time.

-Tuition aid awards are not lump sums of money doled out by the school, but rather a discount from base tuition.
+It is important to understand tuition aid awards are not lump sums of money doled out by the school, but rather a discount from base tuition.
 The discount you receive depends on your need and the number of other families requesting aid.
 All families are asked to pay at least 10% of tuition.

 When do I find out if we’ve received an FSMN tuition aid award?